mbwong/mbwong.github.io/content/sections/aboutme.md

 I am an assistant professor in management and strategy with a joint appointment in economics at [HKU Business School](https://www.hkubs.hku.hk/).
 I received my PhD from MIT in 2022 and my BA from Harvard University in 2012.

 My current projects are on domestic outsourcing, affordable housing, and digital currency.
-My research combines detailed data, natural experiments, and mathematical models to shed light on the microstructure of markets and organizations.
-My works contribute to labor economics, organizational economics, urban economics, and monetary economics.
+I like to combine detailed data, natural experiments, and mathematical models to shed light on the microstructure of markets and organizations.

 I am a Fellow of the [HKU CCCW](https://cccw.hku.hk/), an affiliate researcher of the [HKU Jockey Club ESG Research Institute](https://hkujcesgri.hku.hk/), a member of the [HKU Real Estate Lab](https://relab.hku.hk/), and a board member of local policy research think tank [Citizen Action Design](https://www.projectchange.hk/about-us/our-story/#about-cadl).
 My writings have been featured in publications such as SCMP, Ming Pao, HKEJ, and HKET.